PahanSanjana/Computer_Shop_Management_System/README.md

 ## Contact

-For any queries or contributions, feel free to reach out via [email/contact info].
+For any queries or contributions, feel free to reach out via [pahansanjana6226@gmail.com].